mootensai/yii2-enhanced-gii/README.md

 #To Do
+1. Nested set detector & generator
-1. One-page-CRUD
+2. One-page-CRUD
-2. Expandable / collapsible row at index grid view for related data
+3. Expandable / collapsible row at index grid view for related data
-3. Generate migrations for tables (like  https://github.com/mdmsoft/yii2-gii)
+4. Generate migrations for tables (like  https://github.com/mdmsoft/yii2-gii)
-4. Tabbed relations view
+5. Tabbed relations view

 I'm open for any improvement